-Some M2As have IR (infrared) type detectors, such as an M2A for CO2 or an LEL M2A with an IR detector.
+Some M2As have IR (infrared) type detectors, such as an M2A-XL for CO2 or an LEL M2A-XL with an IR detector.
 Most of the M2As do not have an IR detector.
-For example, an H2S M2A has an electrochemical detector and some of the combustible M2As use catalytic detectors.
+For example, an H2S M2A-XL has an electrochemical detector and some of the combustible M2As use catalytic detectors.
 The M2As that use IR detectors typically need less frequent calibration as is discussed below.
-See Table 3, "Infrared (IR) Detectors," on page 11 to see which M2As are IR versions.
+See Table , "The table below outlines the M2A-XL part numbers and replacement detector part numbers for the infrared (IR) detectors.," on page 12 to see which M2As are IR versions.

-Although there is no particular calibration frequency that is correct for all applications, a calibration frequency of every 3 to 6 months for M2As that do not have an IR detector and every 6 to 12 months for M2As that have an IR detector is adequate for most M2A applications.
+Although there is no particular calibration frequency that is correct for all applications, a calibration frequency of every 3 to 6 months for M2As that do not have an IR detector and every 6 to 12 months for M2As that have an IR detector is adequate for most M2A-XL applications.
 Unless experience in a particular application dictates otherwise, RKI Instruments, Inc. recommends a calibration frequency of every 3 months for M2As that do not have an IR detector and every 6 months for M2As that have an IR detector.

-If an application is not very demanding, for example detection in a clean, temperature controlled environment where the toxic or combustible target gas is not normally present, and calibration adjustments are minimal at calibration, then a calibration frequency of every 6 months for a non-IR M2A or 12 months for an IR M2A is adequate.
+If an application is not very demanding, for example detection in a clean, temperature controlled environment where the toxic or combustible target gas is not normally present, and calibration adjustments are minimal at calibration, then a calibration frequency of every 6 months for a non-IR M2A-XL or 12 months for an IR M2A-XL is adequate.

-If an application is very demanding, for example if a combustible or toxic gas is present often and in significant concentrations or the environment is not well controlled, then more frequent calibration than every 3 months for a non-IR M2A or every 6 months for an IR M2A may be necessary.
-For combustible gas detection with an M2A that uses a catalytic detector, if potential catalyst poisons are known or likely to be present, more frequent calibration than every 3 months will be necessary.
+If an application is very demanding, for example if a combustible or toxic gas is present often and in significant concentrations or the environment is not well controlled, then more frequent calibration than every 3 months for a non-IR M2A-XL or every 6 months for an IR M2A-XL may be necessary.
+For combustible gas detection with an M2A-XL that uses a catalytic detector, if potential catalyst poisons are known or likely to be present, more frequent calibration than every 3 months will be necessary.